Timeseries

 property is_univariate: bool

-Whether this series is univariate.
+Whether the series is univariate.

 Return type